 Open the web.config file by using any standard text editor or XML parser.

 You cannot access the file remotely by using a Web browser, however.
 For security reasons, ASP.NET configures Microsoft IIS to help prevent direct browser access to Web.config files.
 If you try to access a configuration file by using a browser, you will get HTTP access error 403 (forbidden).

 Web.config is an XML file, and so contains nested sections marked by tags.
-The following example shows a typical Web.config file.
-Modify the file by following these steps:
+Locate the

 ASP.NET automatically detects any changes to Web.config files and applies the new configuration settings.
 You do not have to restart the computer or restart the IIS server for changes to take effect.

 A Web site can contain multiple virtual directories and subdirectories, and Web.config files may exist in each one.
 ASP.NET applications inherit settings from Web.config files at higher levels in the URL path.
 Hierarchical configuration files allow you to change settings for several ASP.NET applications at the same time, such as for all applications below it in the hierarchy.
 However, if

 debug is set in a file lower in the hierarchy, it will override the higher value.

 debug="true" in www.microsoft.com/aaa/Web.config, and any application in the aaa folder or in any subfolder of aaa will inherit that setting.
 So if your ASP.NET application is at www.microsoft.com/aaa/bbb, it will inherit that setting, as will any ASP.NET applications in www.microsoft.com/aaa/ccc, www.microsoft.com/aaa/ddd, and so on.
 The only exception is if one of those applications overrides the setting by means of its own lower Web.config file.

 Enabling debug mode will greatly affect the performance of your ASP.NET application.
 Remember to disable debug mode before you deploy a release application or conduct performance measurements.